Top Productivity Tools Every College Student Should Try

 Reliable access to files is a basic but essential part of productivity.
 Losing notes or assignments can cause unnecessary stress and wasted time.
 Cloud storage tools solve this problem by keeping academic files safe and accessible from any device.

 Cloud-based systems allow students to store documents, collaborate with classmates, and submit assignments easily.
 They also protect against device failure or accidental deletion.
-Many students rely on services like Google Drive because of its simplicity and integration with other academic tools.
+Many students rely on services like Google Drive because of its simplicity, generous free storage (15 GB), and seamless integration with Google Docs, Sheets, and Slides.

 Choosing the Right Productivity Tools